2017 National League Championship Series: Game 5

-The Dodgers jumped on top in Game 5 off of Jose Quintana when Chris Taylor drew a leadoff walk in the first and scored on Cody Bellinger's one-out double.
+The Dodgers jumped on top in Game 5 off Jose Quintana when Chris Taylor drew a leadoff walk in the first and scored on Cody Bellinger's one-out double.
 A home run in the second by Enrique Hernández made it 2–0 Dodgers.
 Next inning, Taylor hit a leadoff double and scored on Justin Turner's single.
 Quintana allowed two more singles to load the bases with no outs.
 Hector Rondon in relief struck out Logan Forsythe, but Hernandez blew the game open with a grand slam, becoming only the fourth Dodger to hit a postseason grand slam (joining Ron Cey and Dusty Baker from the 1977 NLCS and James Loney in the 2008 NLDS).
-Next inning, Forsythe's two-run double off of John Lackey made it 9–0 Dodgers.
+Next inning, Forsythe's two-run double off John Lackey made it 9–0 Dodgers.
 Kris Bryant scored the Cubs' only run via a solo home run in the fourth.
 Every run scored by the Cubs in this series was via home runs.
-Hernandez's two-run home run in the ninth off of Mike Montgomery extended the Dodgers' lead to 11–1.
+Hernandez's two-run home run in the ninth off Mike Montgomery extended the Dodgers' lead to 11–1.
 His seven RBIs in the game set a NLCS record.
 Kenley Jansen retired Bryant, Anthony Rizzo and Contreras in the bottom of the 9th inning as the Dodgers won the pennant and went to their first World Series since 1988.
 Chris Taylor and Justin Turner were voted co-MVPs of the series.
 As for Chicago, their World Series reign was over.

 This was the third straight year the National League pennant winning team clinched at Wrigley Field.